Antibiotic susceptibility reports

 Susceptibility data for aerobic Gram positive and Gram negative organisms

-This is the 2017 antibiotic susceptibility data for aerobic Gram positive and Gram negative organisms, isolated from clinical specimens sent to the Microbiology department of LabPLUS.
-It includes single patient isolates from Auckland City Hospital, Starship Hospital, Greenlane Clinical Centre as well as referred isolates from other hospitals in the Auckland region.
+Below is the 2022 antibiotic susceptibility data for aerobic Gram positive and Gram negative organisms, isolated from clinical specimens sent to the Microbiology department of LabPLUS.
+It includes single patient isolates from Te Toka Tumai Auckland - Auckland City Hospital, Starship Hospital, Greenlane Clinical Centre as well as referred isolates from other hospitals in the Auckland region.

 Specimens include sterile sites specimens such as blood cultures, cerebrospinal fluid (CSF) and aspirates, as well as non sterile site specimens such as respiratory specimens, urine, wound swabs etc. However the data on Streptococcus pneumoniae are only shown for blood cultures and CSF isolates.